 Both Horshock and Johnson left Dwyer’s home that evening assuming that their boss would resign at the press conference on January 22 after making one last statement of innocence and pleading for mercy in front of the local media.

-Dwyer had other plans.
+Dwyer had other plans:

 Who Was R. Budd Dwyer?

-Robert Budd Dwyer graduated from Allegheny College in Meadville, Pennsylvania and quickly became active in local politics.
+Robert Budd Dwyer graduated from Allegheny College in Meadville, Pennsylvania, and quickly became active in local politics.
 In 1964, running as a Republican, he was elected to the Pennsylvania House of Representatives and served until 1970.

 That year, while still a sitting State Representative, Dwyer ran for a seat in the Pennsylvania State Senate and won.
 After winning reelection twice, Dwyer set his sights on the state office and ran for Pennsylvania Treasurer in 1980.
 He won reelection to the seat four years later.

-Around the same time, Pennsylvania officials discovered that some of its state workers had overpaid millions of dollars in Federal Insurance Contributions Act (FICA) taxes taxes due to errors in state withholding.
+Around the same time, Pennsylvania officials discovered that some of its state workers had overpaid millions of dollars in Federal Insurance Contributions Act (FICA) taxes due to errors in state withholding.
 Several top accounting firms across the country competed for the multimillion-dollar contract to determine the compensation to be paid to each employee.

 Months after the contract was awarded, Pennsylvania Governor Dick Thornburgh received an anonymous memo detailing allegations of bribery that took place during the bidding process for the contract and named R. Budd Dwyer as one of the people receiving a kickback in the deal.